BuzzFeedNews/nics-firearm-background-checks/README.md

 > These statistics represent the number of firearm background checks initiated through the NICS.
 They do not represent the number of firearms sold.
 Based on varying state laws and purchase scenarios, __a one-to-one correlation cannot be made between a firearm background check and a firearm sale__.

-A bit more background, [from *The Trace*](http://www.thetrace.org/2015/11/black-friday-gun-sales-background-checks/):
+A bit more background, [from *The Trace*](http://www.thetrace.org/2015/11/black-friday-gun-sales-background-checks/) in 2015:

 > The FBI’s background check numbers come with caveats: As seen in the late February-early March 2014 bubble, many checks are for concealed carry permits, not actual gun sales.
 Kentucky runs a new check on each concealed carry license holder each month.
-And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check.
-A forthcoming study conducted by Harvard researchers [found that roughly 40 percent](http://www.thetrace.org/2015/10/private-sale-loophole-background-check-harvard-research/) of respondents had acquired their most recent firearm without going through a background check.
+And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check. [...]
 Despite those vagaries, the FBI’s NICS numbers are widely accepted as the best proxy for total gun sales in a given time period.

+That article mentions a forthcoming study, which ultimately was [published in February 2017 in the Annals of Internal Medicine](https://www.acpjournals.org/doi/10.7326/M16-1590).
+The study surveyed 1,613 adult gun owners in 2015.
+Approximately 29% had acquired their most recent gun within the past two years; of that subset, roughly 22% had done so without a background check — although that number varied substantially depending on the mode of acquisition and state laws.

 Not all categories of background checks may be equally useful/pertinent to your research.
 When *The New York Times* [analyzed NICS data in Dec.
 2015](http://www.nytimes.com/interactive/2015/12/10/us/gun-sales-terrorism-obama-restrictions.html), it included this methodological note: